-Creating an incentivized program could help you to earn referrals from other financial or legal professionals.
-For example, you might institute a revenue-sharing model for estate planning attorneys or accountants you know and trust who sends prospective high-net-worth clients your way.
+Creating an incentivized program could help you earn referrals from other financial or legal professionals.
+For example, you might institute a revenue-sharing model for estate planning attorneys or accountants you know and trust who send prospective high-net-worth clients your way.

 5. Make It Easy for High Net Worth Clients to Find You

 The internet has become an invaluable tool for helping investors connect with prospective advisors.
 Lead generation services, for instance, can increase your visibility while allowing you to receive targeted leads based on the details you provide.
 When your online profile is set up correctly then your leads will find you more easily and provide you with multiple ways to bring in the clients you seek.

 Attracting high-net-worth clients is a solid goal to aim for if you’re ready to take your advisory business to the next level.
 It’s also important to think about how to retain those clients once you have them.
 Focusing on adding value, anticipating your client’s needs and being transparent with regard to fees can help you to nurture an enduring relationship that continues to benefit your business for years to come.